 Supplemental Application Requirements

-While we are hopeful that in-person shadowing/observations of OT will again become available for applicants, we know that it could be some time before this happens.
+While we are hopeful that in-person shadowing/observations of OT will become more available for applicants, we know that it could be some time before this happens.
 Therefore, we do encourage prospective students to take advantage of online learning opportunities that provide some depth and/or breadth of information related directly to OT practice.
-For instance, the American Occupational Therapy Association will be offering sessions of the April 2021 conference online, and the North Carolina Occupational Therapy Association also has some online offerings.
+For instance, the American Occupational Therapy Association will be offering sessions of the April 2022 conference online, and the North Carolina Occupational Therapy Association also has some online offerings.
 There are other agencies and organizations that may be providing similar types of online education for and about OT.
-If you participate in any of these online learning activities specific to OT practice, you may list them on your OT observations chart that is submitted with your application in the fall of 2021.
+If you participate in any of these online learning activities specific to OT practice, you may list them on your OT observations chart that is submitted with your application in the fall of 2022.

 Please note, however, that by making you aware of these learning opportunities the UNC OT program is not necessarily endorsing the content of these activities.
 We also are not requiring any of these activities or implying that participating in them will improve your chances of being offered admission to the UNC OT program or any other OT program.
 There may be a cost associated with online learning activities but that cost varies.

 Applicants to the MS program in occupational therapy will be directed within the online process to complete forms and upload documents specific to the program.
 As noted on the “Apply” page of this website, the MSOT program is moving to the use of the Occupational Therapy Centralized Application Service beginning with the application cycle for 2022-23.
 When the move to that system is complete (likely summer of 2022), more information will be provided about how to include all elements of the application in that system.